 Arik Isreal – Blue light arcade event was a success.
 A lot of people showed up and the ice cream we provided for student was gone in an hour.
 Only problem we had was that we were put in a room full of windows so the lights didn’t really work with sun coming through.

 Lana Mack – Thursday March 19th we will be taking a trip to Edmonds Community College, going to check out their edible landscape and see if we could use any of their ideas.
-Also Farmer Frog just bought a piece of land here by the school and want Bellevue College to be a part of their project.
+Also Farmer Frog just bought a piece of land (2 and a half acres) here by the school and want Bellevue College to be a part of their project.

 Advisor Comments – Brandon Lueken